Grezaski/discord-chat-bot/README.md

 # GPT 3.5 Discord Chat Bot

+## Requirements
+- A Discord Bot with its Token.
+- Open Ai API Key [Get Key from here](https://beta.openai.com)

 ### How to use this bot

 1. Clone the Github repo in your current directory